pomf/pomf/README.md

 ## License

-Pomf is free software, and is released under the terms of the MIT (Expat) license.
-See LICENSE.
+Pomf is free software, and is released under the terms of the Expat license.
+See `LICENSE`.

 ## Contact